barnull/is.canary-schema-registry/README.md

-# Canary event dictionary
+# is.canary schema registry

 ## Overview

 Before you can send your own event and context types into Snowplow (using the track unstructured events and custom contexts features of Snowplow), you need to:

 1. Define a JSON schema for each of the events and context types
-2. Upload those schemas to your Iglu schema repository
+2. Upload those schemas to your Iglu schema registry
 3. Define a corresponding jsonpath file, and make sure this is uploaded your jsonpaths directory in Amazon S3
 4. Create a corresponding Redshfit table definition, and create this table in your Redshift cluster